iwearthecrowns/emailnewsletter/README.md

 git push origin master- sends saved files to repo

-making a change in the github to pull to local repo...
+making a change in the github to pull to local repo... terminal is saying that the local needs to be saved before merge